-Squarespace 5 launched in 2008.
+Squarespace 5 was released in 2008.
 Since then, we've introduced newer platforms and versions:

 - 2019 - We released an even newer version of the platform called Squarespace 7.1.
 This more streamlined version has new options for adding and styling content that aren't tied to particular templates.